 Signals are the core of the Rodz platform.
 They represent detectable business events (funding rounds, job postings, leadership changes, product launches, etc.) that indicate buyer intent or a window of opportunity.

-The signal endpoints allow you to create, read, update, delete and query signals programmatically.
-Here is the complete list:
+The signal endpoints let you create, read, update, delete and query signals programmatically.
+Here’s the complete list:

 | Method | Endpoint | Description |